Board of Directors

 Margie has been exploring the Black Rock Desert since 1994 when she passed through the area searching for hot springs.
 She discovered Burning Man later that same year.
-Her love for Nevada and emigrant history led her to purchase a second home in Gerlach where she spends much of her time.
-When she’s not out exploring the backroads of the Great Basin or Mojave Desert, she focuses on design, web development and marketing — primarily working with clients in the public lands arena.
-She has been in the advertising industry for over 25 years.
-Margie is the Gerlach representative for Nevada’s Cowboy Country Territory and also sits on the Gerlach Economic Development Committee.
+Her love for Nevada and emigrant history led her to move part-time to Gerlach.
+When she’s not out exploring the backroads of the Great Basin or the Mojave Desert, she focuses on design, web development, and marketing and works with clients in the public lands and tourism arenas.
+She has been in the advertising industry for over 30 years.
+Margie is the Gerlach representative for Nevada’s Cowboy Country Territory and also helps with the Gerlach Economic Development Committee.
 She is known to pick up a paintbrush now and again and recently painted a mural on the building which houses the Friends of Black Rock High Rock office in Gerlach.